-The benzopyran-4-one derivative compound of formula I has a flavonoid moiety, which previously isolated and identified from the whole plant extract of Thelypteris torresiana, 30 a fern species native to Taiwan.
+The benzopyran-4-one derivative compound of formula I 35 has a flavonoid moiety and was previously isolated and identified from the whole plant extract of Thelypteris torresiana, a fern species native to Taiwan.

-The exposure and biological effects of Protoapigenone (I-1), 5',6'-Dihydro-6'-methoxy-protoapigenone (I-2) and Protoapigenin (I-3) compounds have been investigated by cytotoxicity assay.
-It was found Protoapigenone (I-1) demonstrated therapeutic effects and was a lead compound for potential anticancer drug development.
+The exposure and biological effects of Protoapigenone 40 (I-1), 5',6'-Dihydro-6'-methoxy-protoapigenone (I-2) and Protoapigenin (I-3) compounds have been investigated by cytotoxicity assay.
+It was found that Protoapigenone (I-1) demonstrated therapeutic effects and was a lead compound for potential anticancer drug development.